Ranking Neural Checkpoints: Experiments on

 We conjecture that $\mathcal{N}$LEEP outperforms LEEP mainly because GMMs calibrate the posterior probabilities better than the checkpoints' softmax classifiers.
 The checkpoint ranking quality of LEEP score hinges on the performance of the `dummy classifier' -- $P(y|x,\theta,t)$, and $\theta(x)_z$ is the key element to calculate it.
 However, $\theta(x)$ can be poorly calibrated~\cite{leep} and it can not represent a true probability.
 In contrast, $P(v|x)$ used in $\mathcal{N}$LEEP is indeed the probability that the sample belongs to one cluster from a mixture of Gaussian distributions and it can remedy the poor-calibrated problem in LEEP.

-In particular, we highlight the GFLOPS column in the tables. $\mathcal{N}$LEEP and LEEP exhibit a clear advantage over the other checkpoint ranking methods in terms of computing.
+\textbf{Computational costs.} Moreover, we highlight the GFLOPS column in the tables. $\mathcal{N}$LEEP and LEEP exhibit a clear advantage over the other checkpoint ranking methods in terms of computing.
 The main reason is that $\mathcal{N}$LEEP and LEEP can avoid intensive computation from neural network training, and they only require one forward pass through the training data.

-Checkpoint ranking on different groups of checkpoints varies in degrees of difficulty.
+\textbf{Comparing different groups of the checkpoints.} Checkpoint ranking on different groups of checkpoints varies in degrees of difficulty.
 The most challenging group is Group III, the checkpoints of heterogeneous neural architectures.
 All the ranking methods produce lower correlations with the groundtruth ranking, and they can barely select the top checkpoints in this group.
-The main reason is that neural architecture matters for transfer learning~\cite{kornblith2019better}.
+The main reason is that the neural architectures matter for transfer learning~\cite{kornblith2019better}.
 Besides, heterogeneous neural architectures can demonstrate various performance even if we train them from scratch on downstream tasks.
-Ranking neural checkpoints by the feature representations of last layer is not sufficient for those checkpoints.
+Ranking neural checkpoints by the feature representations of the last layer is not sufficient for those checkpoints.
 We may explore more advanced ranking methods considering the structures of the deep neural networks in the future.

 Checkpoint ranking on Group II is easier than on Group I since all the ranking methods can achieve relatively better results over all evaluation metrics in Group II.
 The results indicate that checkpoints with various training strategies (Group I) can bring more complex knowledge from source domains, comparing with checkpoints with different early stopping stages (Group II).
 In addition, fine-tuning the entire models and training linear classifiers up to one or five epochs perform significantly better on Group II since those ranking methods are based on early stopping as well.